hummingbot/larp/README.md

 Wallet created successfully!
 ```

+### Set environment variables

+First, ensure that you have a wallet JSON file in the root directory (see [Create wallet JSON](#create-wallet-json)).

+1. Rename `env.example` file in the root directory as `.env`.
+2. Modify the environment variables as needed.

 ## Start API server

 Starts a local REST API server at the PORT specified in `.env` (default `3000`).